 Collaborative Activities Agreement with Waseda University

-We concluded a collaborative activities agreement with the Waseda Research Institute for Science and Engineering aiming at promoting cutting-edge research and development into the memory technologies needed to necessary to support an advanced information society, as well as to foster young scientists.
-As a result we have created joint research themes which can lead to innovative core technologies through feasibility studies and research, as well as fostered young scientists by providing research grants and incentives.
+KIOXIA concluded a collaborative activities agreement in 2018 with Waseda Research Institute for Science and Engineering to promote cutting-edge R&D in the memory technologies needed to support an advanced information society, as well as to foster young scientists.
+We have created joint research themes that can lead to innovative core technologies through feasibility studies and research, and we provide budding scientists with research grants and incentives.

-From the left: Dr. Atushi Ishiyama, Senior Executive Vice President for Research at Waseda University and Dr. Nobuo Hayasaka, Chief Technology Officer of KIOXIA Corporation (titles as of the time of the ceremony).
+Dr. Atsushi Ishiyama, Senior Executive Vice President for Research at Waseda University (left), and Dr. Nobuo Hayasaka, Chief Technology Officer of KIOXIA Corporation

 Collaborative Agreement with The University of Electro-Communications

-Aiming to accelerate open innovation in fields including AI, we concluded a collaborative agreement with the University of Electro-Communications in 2019.
-The collaboration extends across a wide array of fields including “image processing, production control and behavioral analysis technologies,” “next-generation information and communication technologies” and “nanotechnology” with the view to promote research and development on AI-based production technology and promote semiconductor memory, as well as foster young scientists through personnel exchange.
+Aiming to accelerate open innovation in fields including AI, KIOXIA concluded a collaborative agreement with the University of Electro-Communications in 2019.
+The collaboration extends across a variety of fields including “image processing, production control, and behavioral analysis technologies,” “next-generation information and communication technologies,” and “nanotechnology,” and is aimed at promoting R&D on AI-based production technology and semiconductor memory, as well as to fostering young scientists through personnel exchanges.

-From the left: Dr. Nobuo Hayasaka, Executive Vice President of KIOXIA Corporation and Dr. Takashi Fukuda, President of The University of Electro-Communications (titles as of the time of the ceremony)
+Dr. Nobuo Hayasaka, Executive Vice President of KIOXIA Corporation (left), and Dr. Takashi Fukuda, President of The University of Electro-Communications

 In FY2020 KIOXIA took part in ‘the d.lab’ Systems Design Lab at the University of Tokyo and the Advanced Programming Consortium (AIC) at the Keio University Global Research Institute.